 “The False Promise of India’s Soft Power,” Geopolitics, History, and International Relations, 6:1, 2014

-“Indian Foreign Policy and Contemporary Security Challenges,” International Affairs, 87:1, 2011 (coauthored
+“Indian Foreign Policy and Contemporary Security Challenges,” International Affairs, 87:1, 2011 (with David M. Malone)

 “The Shock of the New: India-US Relations in Perspective,” International Journal, LXIV:4, Autumn 2009

 “Statuspolitik as Foreign Policy: Strategic Culture and India's Nuclear Behavior”.
 National Cultures and Foreign Policy Making in a Multipolar World.
 Submitted.

 “Indian Multilateralism and the Global Human Rights Order,” in Doutje Lettinga and Lars van Troost